Memory card: History

 In 1994, memory card formats smaller than the PC Card arrived.
 The first one was CompactFlash and later SmartMedia and Miniature Card.
 The desire for smaller cards for cell-phones, PDAs, and compact digital cameras drove a trend that left the previous generation of "compact" cards looking big.
 In 2000 the SD card was announced.
 SD was envisioned as a single memory card format for several kinds of electronic devices, that could also function as an expansion slot for adding new capabilities for a device.
 In 2001, SmartMedia alone captured 50% of the digital camera market and CF had captured the professional digital camera market.

-However, by 2005, SD and similar MMC cards had nearly taken over SmartMedia's spot, though not to the same level and with stiff competition coming from Memory Stick variants, as well as CompactFlash.
-In industrial and embedded fields, even the venerable PC card (PCMCIA) memory cards still manage to maintain a niche, while in mobile phones and PDAs, the memory card has become smaller.
+However, by 2005, SD and similar MMC cards had nearly taken over SmartMedia's spot, though still competing with Memory Stick variants, as well as CompactFlash.
+In industrial and embedded fields, even the PC card (PCMCIA) memory cards still manage to maintain a niche, while in mobile phones and PDAs, the memory card has become smaller.

 Initially memory cards were expensive, costing US$3 per megabyte of capacity in 2001; this led to the development of miniaturized rotating disk memory devices such as the Microdrive, PocketZip and Dataplay.
 The Microdrive had higher capacities than memory cards at the time.
 All three concepts became obsolete once flash memory prices became lower and their capacities became higher by 2006.

 New products of Sony (previously only using Memory Stick) and Olympus (previously only using XD-Card) have been offered with an additional SD-Card slot beginning in 2010.
 Effectively, the format war has turned in SD-Card's favor.

+By the late 2010s, newer high-speed formats such as CFexpress and Universal Flash Storage (UFS) emerged to meet the demands of 4K, 8K, and RAW video recording, as well as high-speed continuous photography.
+XQD cards, once positioned as a successor to CompactFlash, have largely been replaced by CFexpress Type B, which shares the same physical form factor but uses a faster PCIe interface.